flathub/flathub/README.md

 ### First start

-After running minion for the first time while there are AddOns already installed in the newly-added folder, minion will seem frozen.
+After running minion for the first time while there are AddOns already installed in a newly-added game folder, minion will seem frozen.
 After a restart Minion will start working again and the issue shouldn't occur anymore.

 ## Addon snapshots